 Heath: You’ll find me scouting around Bookface looking for another book that I probably haven’t got time to read.

 Describe a typical day on the Central Coast for you…

-Our daily routine is coffee, Tiki La La, home.
-Coffee, Tiki La La, home!
+Our daily routine is coffee, Tiki La La, coffee, Tiki La La!
 In summer we try to sneak in a swim at a local beach and dinner at one of our favourite restaurants, too.

 Do you have a hidden secret you’d be willing to share?

-We have been dying to try a pottery class with wine by candle light at the beautiful new Centred Ceramics in Umina.
-Also The Galleria complex, where our boutique is located, is one of the most bizarre and interesting hidden gems on the Central Coast.
+We have been dying to try a pottery class with wine by candle light at the beautiful Centered Ceramics in Umina.
+Also The Galleria complex, where our boutique first opened, and is one of the most bizarre and interesting hidden gems on the Central Coast.
 It includes a kitsch movie theatre, motel and some of the most amazing, upcoming and in-demand restaurants.
 A night cap at Bar Toto is an essential experience.

 Meet April and Heath with Tiki La La's nostalgic vibes...